java-sheets/java-sheets/runtime/README.md

 as a [gRpc Service](https://grpc.io).
-Snippets are currently evaluated by an instrumented version of [JShell](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm) that is modified for script-like code and secure execution.
+Snippets are currently evaluated by an instrumented version of [JShell](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm) that is modified for secure execution of script-like code.
 Apart from the active *JShell* instances, the *Runtime* is **Stateless**, allowing it to be scaled horizontally.
-This is beneficial, as user code evaluation poses a high chance for *JVM crashes*.
+This is beneficial, as user code evaluation poses a chance for *JVM crashes*.

 ### Sandboxing
-The JVM itself provides a sufficient sandbox.
-If we restrict the methods that can be called to that of classes without side effects to the system and JVM itself and prevent `java.lang.reflect` and `java.lang.invoke`, code can barely do any direct harm (other than using too many resources).
+The JVM itself is a sufficient sandbox, if we restrict the methods that can be called to that of classes without side effects to the system and prevent `java.lang.reflect` and `java.lang.invoke`, code can barely do any direct harm (other than using too many resources).

-The [evaluation](../evaluation) module provides the `jsheets.evaluation.sandbox.access` library, that can be used to restrict access to a given list of methods, fields and classes.
-It is configured using a text file that looks like a `.gitignore` file.
+The [evaluation](../evaluation) module provides the `jsheets.evaluation.sandbox.access` library, that is used to restrict access to a given list of methods, fields and classes.
+It is configured using a text file that looks similar to a `.gitignore`:

-Example:
 ```
 java.util.List
 java.util.Collection